php-enqueue/enqueue-elastica-bundle/README.md

 # Enqueue Elastica Bundle

-Improves performance of `fos:elastica:populate` commands by distributing the work among consumers.
+Improves performance of `fos:elastica:populate` command from [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle) by distributing the work among consumers.
 The performance gain depends on how much consumers you run.
 For example 10 consumers may give you 5 to 7 times better performance.